 More than 70 percent of the land in Transylvania County is public forestland.
 In fact, the word “Transylvania” means “across the forest.”
 Our county is unique, truly, in that there are more different kinds of public lands here than anywhere else.
-We have national forests, recreational forests, a national park, game lands, a state park and a soon-to-open state forest, all in one county.
+We have national forests, recreational forests, a national park, game lands, a state park and a newly opened state forest, all in one county.

-There are three main forests in Transylvania County: The Pisgah Ranger District of Pisgah National Forest in the northern part of the county, DuPont State Recreational Forest in the southeastern part of the county, and Gorges State Park in the southwestern part of the county.
+There are three main forests in Transylvania County: The Pisgah Ranger District of Pisgah National Forest in the northern part of the county, DuPont State Recreational Forest in the southeastern part of the county and Gorges State Park in the southwestern part of the county.